Eclipse Foundation Legal Frequently Asked Questions (FAQ)

 Content made available by the Eclipse Foundation is sometimes accompanied by or includes content based on third-party content.
 This third-party content is often sourced from other open source projects such as those run by the Apache Software Foundation.
 Eclipse Foundation projects try to avoid branching from other open source projects wherever possible.
 However sometimes it just can’t be avoided especially if the change is critical and the other project’s next release date is too far out or they won’t accept the change for some reason.
 Subsequently, while changes to third-party content (either unmodified or derivative works of) might be accepted and incorporated into the Eclipse Foundation codebase, Eclipse Foundation committers may often forward these changes to other open source projects and/or may ask contributors of such changes to do the same.

 If the questions you have concern whether or not you can legally contribute the content to the Eclipse Foundation, you should consult a lawyer.
-If you are contributing content on behalf of the company you work for then you should probably be asking your company’s legal department.
+If you are contributing content on behalf of the company you work for then you should probably ask your company’s legal department.
 It is up to you to ensure that you can satisfy section 2 d) of the EPL that says:

-d) Each Contributor represents that to its knowledge it has sufficient copyright rights in its Contribution, if any, to grant the copyright license set forth in this Agreement.
+Each Contributor represents that to its knowledge it has sufficient copyright rights in its Contribution, if any, to grant the copyright license set forth in this Agreement.

 Many companies have their own processes for handling contributions to open source projects.
-For example some companies want to be sure that the code to be contributed could not be first patented by the company.

 You should contact the Project Management Committee (PMC) for your project.

-The Abouts for plug-ins with cryptography contain information about the specific algorithms, key sizes, and other important information that may be required to obtain additional export control classifications and approvals.
+Notice files (e.g. an about.html files in Eclipse Platform Plug-ins) contain information about the specific algorithms, key sizes, and other important information that may be required to obtain additional export control classifications and approvals.

-The Eclipse Foundation Software User Agreement reminds you that some countries have restrictions regarding the export, import, possession, and use, and/or re-export to another country, another person or for a particular use of encryption software, but it does not restrict you in any way nor require you to do anything special if you receive encryption software from the Eclipse Foundation.
+Some countries have restrictions regarding the export, import, possession, and use, and/or re-export to another country, another person or for a particular use of encryption software, but it does not restrict you in any way nor require you to do anything special if you receive encryption software from the Eclipse Foundation.
 In other words, it is your responsibility to determine what laws and regulations apply to you and to act appropriately.